pexip/os-bind9/doc/dnssec-guide/advanced-discussions.rst

 .. warning::
    Before we dive into the details of NSEC3 parametrization, please note: the defaults should not be changed without a strong justification and a full understanding of the potential impact.
+See :rfc:`9276`.

 The above NSEC3 examples used four parameters: 1, 0, 0, and
 zero-length salt.
 1 represents the algorithm, 0 represents the opt-out